 Ergo Room Design

 Near comfort lenses are also useful for other activities and hobbies such as music, craftwork & DIY however, as they have no distance area they are not suitable for driving.
-As with progressive lenses, there are a variety of near vision lenses available; from classic designs such as Nexyma to digitally optimised & individually tailored lenses such as the ERGO which has a choice of design to suit almost every near vision task:
+As with progressive lenses, there are a variety of near vision lenses available such as the ERGO which has a choice of design to suit almost every near vision task.

 Additional advice for more comfortable work on the screen:

 - Look away from the screen now and then, or take small breaks, because short breaks help the eye muscles to relax.